movestore/movestore.github.io/manage_Rapp_github.md

 2. Manually add the folder `.github` from the corresponding template to your fork. ([Template R Function App](https://github.com/movestore/Template_R_Function_App ':ignore'), [Template R Shiny App](https://github.com/movestore/Template_R_Shiny_App ':ignore') or [Template R Shinydashboard App](https://github.com/movestore/Template_R_Shinydashboard_App ':ignore'))

 3. Once these files are added you can manually execute the GH action named *.github/workflows/template-sync.yml*.
-To do this, in your GitHub repository go to `Actions > .github/workflows/template-sync.yml > Run workflow > Run workflow`
+To do this, in your GitHub repository go to `Actions > .github/workflows/template-sync.yml > Run workflow > Run workflow`.
+You only have to do this once.
+Thereafter the synchronization will happen automatically.

 <kbd>![](files/sync_R_template.png)</kbd>

-4. If you are using the `Template R Function App`, after merging the generated pull request add the file `app-configuration.json` manually to the root directory of your App.
+4. If you are using the `Template R Function App`, after merging the generated pull request, add the file `app-configuration.json` manually to the root directory of your App.